 Jane Britton, a graduate student at Harvard in archaeology, was murdered in her apartment, considered part of campus housing, in 1969.
 Her death became the stuff of campus lore, thanks in large part to a rumor that she’d been having an affair with a rising star professor, Karl Lamberg-Karlovsky, and was going to tell his wife so he killed her.

-Around her body red ocher had been found, a pigment often used in ancient burials, like one they’d both worked at a dig together in Tepe Yahya, an ancient archaeological site in Iran.
+Around her body red ocher had been found, a pigment often used in ancient burials, like that from at a dig they’d worked together in Tepe Yahya, an ancient archaeological site in Iran.
 She’d also been covered with furs, eerie details lending a ritualistic appearance to her murder.
 And if it wasn’t the somewhat eccentric professor, why that specific staging at the scene?

 Cooper had nothing to do with Jane’s story besides hearing about it while she attended Harvard as an undergraduate.
 The obvious sexism of the tale — even Jane’s name was frequently lost in the telling, although the professor continued to teach at Harvard and was well known — seems to have stoked Cooper’s interest in determining whether he actually got away with murder and kept his career to boot.
 Cooper said that during her own undergraduate days, she felt the power that Harvard had, and the possibilities it conveyed, “benign glimpses of Harvard’s ability to skirt the rules.”